kdroidFilter/mines/.junie/guidelines.md

 The following rules are complementary to the official Kotlin coding conventions
 and the detekt rules defined in the project's `detekt.yml` file.

+You can also analyze existing code style and new code should blend in.

 1. **Indentation and Spacing**
     - Use 4 spaces for indentation (no tabs)
     - Maximum line length is 120 characters